Dreaminko/VRCS/README.md

 VRCS does not store raw audio.
 Subtitle history, sessions, learning items, dictionaries, and configuration are stored locally by default.

 When using local Whisper, speech is not sent to the cloud.
 When using cloud recognition, detected speech segments are sent to the selected recognition provider.
-When using cloud translation or learning analysis, the relevant text and any context explicitly selected by the user are sent to the corresponding provider.
+When using cloud translation, learning analysis, or Ask AI, the relevant text, the context explicitly selected by the user, and any submitted question are sent to the corresponding provider.

 ## Run from source